pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 I’ve looked into Spark.
 They did nearly the same thing with what I said.
 They only maintain the max and min values, rather than the `ranges` information.
 And they don’t have the index, so they only maintain the column’s max/min value which make problem much easier to solve.

 As for Orca and Calcite, I haven’t discovered where they maintain this information.
 But there’s something about statistics in Orca’s paper.
-According to the paper, I think they construct new histogram during planning and cache it to avoid building too many times.
+According to the paper, I think they construct new histograms during planning and cache it to avoid building too many times.

 ### What is the disadvantage of this design?